jnnnnn/egui-test-1/devlog.md

 binary size 11mb. shrink:
  - cargo-bloat shows text 6Mb, no large packages.
  - https://github.com/johnthagen/min-sized-rust suggests `strip = true ` and `opt-level = "z" `.
 These save a couple mb.
 9mb.
- - unused-features dropped the binary to 5.3MiB but broke it badly.
+ - unused-features dropped the binary to 5.3MiB but broke it badly. testing the app and added back enough to get it working again.
+7.3MiB.
+ - Done.